 A blanket mortgage is designed to finance the purchase of multiple properties simultaneously.
-They’re often used by real estate investors and commercial property owners looking to buy up several properties at once.
-Because they the condense multiple mortgage applications into a single one, they’re able to save time, reduce costs, and increase efficiency for buyers.
+They’re often used by real estate investors and commercial property owners looking to buy several properties at once.
+Because they condense multiple mortgage applications into a single one, they’re able to save time, reduce costs, and increase efficiency for buyers.

 In some cases, consumers might consider a blanket mortgage in order to finance a new home’s construction.
+Here's a look at how blanket mortgages work and when they might make sense.

-When to Use a Blanket Mortgage
+When To Use a Blanket Mortgage

 As a consumer, you might want to use a blanket mortgage if you currently own a home but are looking to build a new one.
 The blanket mortgage would allow you to cover your new home’s down payment and closing costs so you can begin building before your previous home sells.
 Once that home sells, the profits would go toward your blanket loan, and your balance would shrink accordingly.

-Pros of Blanket Mortgages
+Pros and Cons of Blanket Mortgages

 Eases the mortgage application process